Last Updated: August 4, 2018

 What Cookies Are

-Cookies are small data files which are downloaded to your device when you visit a website.
+Cookies are small data files downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit or to another website that recognizes that cookie.
 Cookies are useful because they allow us to recognize your device.

 Duration of Cookies